 Think about your portions

-Try splitting a meal with someone else at your
+- Try splitting a meal with someone else at your table.

 Make your meals lower in fat

-If you want dessert, look for low-fat frozen yogurt, sorbet, fruit ice, or sherbert.
+- If you want dessert, look for low-fat frozen yogurt, sorbet, fruit ice, or sherbet.

 Add fruits, vegetables, and whole grains

 - Order extra vegetables on pizzas and sandwiches.

 - Substitute vegetables or a baked potato for french fries.
 At fast-food restaurants, ask if you can have a salad or fruit instead of french fries.